TheBigBookMan/grad-dip/Web Cloud/React.md

 		- markup syntax describes the appearance of apps interface
 		- makes syntax like HTML and combines javascript into
 		- allows for a lot more flexibility with development
+		- require a javascript compiler/transpiler like Babel so it can transform the html/js structure into javascript
 	- **React Native**-
 		- uses native rather than web components for andoid and iOS
 		- transforms react code to render compatible with phones native features